MicrosoftDocs/learn/learn-pr/wwl-azure/design-solution-to-log-monitor-azure-resources/includes/3-design-for-log-analytics.md

 ### Recommendations

-As you consider your options for implementing Logs Analytics workspaces and access control in your monitoring and logging solution, review these recommendations.
+As you consider your options for implementing Azure Monitor Logs workspaces and access control in your monitoring and logging solution, review these recommendations.
 This scenario shows a recommended design for a single workspace in your IT organization's subscription.

 :::image type="content" source="../media/workspace-design.png" alt-text="Diagram that shows how to design an Azure Monitor Logs deployment." lightbox="../media/workspace-design-expanded.png" border="false":::